jay1224-jay/jay1224-jay/README.md

 ## About me
 👋 Hi, I'm a CS student at NTHU.

-🔧 I’m into machine learning, software development, embedded systems, and stock investing.
+🔧 I’m into machine learning, software development, mathematics, and stock investing.

 💡 Always building, learning, and experimenting with tech.